- Business and Employment»

 Aerospace is the fourth battlefield after the traditional Land, Sea, and Air.
 Paul Revere would need to add "and three if by air space" if he were warning the public of enemy attack today.

 In another consideration, humans seem to have now littered the land, the sea, and the cosmos.

-Quote from the South China Morning Post
+From the South China Morning Post; August 4, 2014

 According to the source, Japan and the US had been paying close attention to the debris issue since 2007, when a missile launched from China destroyed one of its own satellites as a test.

 ... in Washington in May, the Japanese and US governments pledged to enhance their cooperation on using satellites for debris monitoring and marine surveillance...

 Help From Australian Space Junk Tracking Station

 Lockheed Martin joined the Australian technology company called Electro Optic Systems PTY Ltd. to track space debris at a dedicated tracking station in Australia.